-For a basic cleaning, you need to power down the spa and remove all filters.
+For basic cleaning, you need to power down the spa and remove all filters.
 Next, spray each filter with a garden hose, removing all noticeable debris.
 Even once seemingly clean, you should thumb the nozzle of the hose to power-wash the pores.
 Do so evenly to prevent debris from making it back into the spa undetected.

 Filter Cartridges for a More Efficient Clean